WinVector/wrapr/extras/ggplot2_piped.md

 ![](ggplot2_piped_files/figure-markdown_github/unnamed-chunk-9-1.png)

-More details on `wrapr` dot-pipe can be found in the [RJournal article](https://journal.r-project.org/archive/2018/RJ-2018-042/index.html).
+More details on `wrapr` dot-arrow-pipe can be found in the [RJournal article](https://journal.r-project.org/archive/2018/RJ-2018-042/index.html).